OutSystems/docs-product/src/develop/ui/patterns/mobile/numbers/progressbar.md

     e.
 In Service Studio, in the Toolbox, search for the widget again.

 1. From the Toolbox, drag the Progress Bar widget into the Main Content area of your application's screen.
-On the **Properties** tab, in the **Progress** property, enter the progress percentage.
-In this example we enter `60` but you can also use functions or local variables.

     ![Drag widget to screen](<images/progressbar-dragwidget-ss.png>)